michael-sankur/extremum-seeking/README.md

 ## <center> Extremum Seeking Parameters </center>

-This section describes the parameters of an instance of 1D ES with sinusoidal perturbation.
+This section describes the parameters of an instance of 1D-ES with sinusoidal perturbation.

 ### Parameters for Simple ES